 1928: Birthdate of Yves Klein, French artist, who, among other things, was a major figure in school of art known as neo-Dadaism.

-1929: Birthdate of Carolyn Jones.
-Born in Amarillo, Texas, Jones carved out a career on the stage, in films and television.
+1929: Birthdate of Carolyn Jones the native of Amarillo, Texas, who carved out a career on the stage, in films and television.
 Her most famous role was as Mortica Addams, in the TV. hit, “The Addams Family.”
 A convert to Judaism, Jones died tragically in 1983 at the age of 54, a victim of cancer.

 1929: Aaron Rabinowitz and Lieutenant Governor Herbert Lehman take title to the building that had housed the Hoe & Co print plant so that they could convert the property into a cooperative housing project similar to one already created under the aegis of the Amalgamated Clothing Workers of America on Sedgwick Avenue in the Bronx.